rdegges/rdegges-blog/articles/2010/the-world-would-be-a-better-place-if-everyone.md

-Title: The World Would Be a Better Place if Everyone Was a Hacker
+Author: Randall Degges
 Date: 2010-03-15 20:00
-Author: Randall Degges
+Slug: the-world-would-be-a-better-place-if-everyone-was-a-hacker
 Tags: life
+Title: The World Would Be a Better Place if Everyone Was a Hacker

 ![Earth][]